-- optional: 1 ounce bourbon (We love Bulleit Rye Whiskey)
+- 1 ounce bourbon (we love Bulleit Rye Whiskey) (optional)

-- optional: 1-2 Tbsp sweetener (coconut sugar or maple syrup)
+- 1-2 Tbsp sweetener (coconut sugar or maple syrup // optional)

-- Sample and adjust flavor as needed, adding cayenne and/or bourbon at this time.
-If you find it needs more sweetness, add 1-2 Tbsp coconut sugar or maple syrup (optional).
+Sample and adjust flavor as needed, adding cayenne and/or bourbon at this time.
+If you find it needs more sweetness, add coconut sugar or maple syrup (optional).

-- Remove tea bags and divide between two serving glasses, with additional slices of lemon.
+Remove tea bags and divide between two (amount as original recipe is written // adjust if altering batch size) serving glasses, with additional slices of lemon.
 Serve hot.

 Best when fresh, though leftovers will keep covered well in the refrigerator for 2-3 days.
 Reheat on the stovetop or in the microwave.